slausmeister/genodesic/Readme.md

 - [Autoencoder Training:](Pipeline/secondTrainAutoencoder.py) A python script that both trains the NB-Autoencoder as well as creates the latent space that is to be used for downstream analysis
 - [Score/Density model training:](Pipeline/train.py) A python script that can train any of the implemented Score/Density models presented in my Master's thesis

-# Further Notebooks
-Additionally two notebooks that provide key evaluations of the models are included as well.
-Both notebooks assume that the tutorial notebook has already been run at least once/that the latent space has already been created and that the models have already been trained on it:
+## Key Analyses & Results

+The main scientific claims and model evaluations are demonstrated in two supplementary notebooks.
+These notebooks assume the models have already been trained (e.g., by running the tutorial).

-- [Score Evaluation:](Score_stability_evaluation.ipynb) A notebook that evaluates the stability and computational speed of the generated score estimates
+- **[Score Evaluation](Score_stability_evaluation.ipynb):** This notebook demonstrates the superior numerical stability and computational performance of the score estimates generated by the unified VP-SDE model compared to the flow-based methods.

-- [Generative Evaluation:](Generative_evaluation.ipynb) A notebook that estimates the generative capabilities of the models as a stand in for density evaluation
+- **[Generative Evaluation](Generative_evaluation.ipynb):** This notebook assesses the quality of the learned data distribution by comparing generated samples against the original data, showing that the model accurately captures the underlying data manifold.

+# Package Structure
+- Dataloaders: Contains Dataloaders both for raw sequencing data as well as for the latentspace
+- DensityModels: Contains three different Score/Density models: A [VP-SDE diffusion](https://arxiv.org/abs/2011.13456) implementation, an [OT-CFM](https://arxiv.org/abs/2302.00482) based continuous normalizing flow, as well as a [Rational-Quadratic Neural Spline FLow](https://arxiv.org/abs/1906.04032)
+- LatentCell: The NB-Autoencoder
+- PathTools: The heart of the Geodesic based method including path initialization, path refinements as well as path evaluations
+- Utils: Utilities for loading/saving different models such that they are compatible with the rest of the package
+- Visualizers: Functions calculating different plots